getpawprint/slate/source/includes/_intake.md

 (none)
 ```

-Updates an intake form; anyone with the link/intake external ID can update this.
+Updates the appointment on the intake; anyone with the link/intake external ID can update this.
-Fields other than the profile pic and appointment fields will be ignored.

 ### HTTP Request
-`PUT /intake/:intake_id/aux`
+`PUT /intake/:intake_id/appointment`

-### POST parameters
+### PUT parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-pet.profile_pic | string? | URL of the pet's profile picture.
 appointment | object? | Appointment details
 appointment.date | string? | Date portion of the appointment, e.g. "2019-07-20".
 appointment.time | string? | Time portion of the appointment in 24 hour time, e.g. "3:30 pm" or "9:45 am".